FlipWebApps/Kaggle-TGS-Salt-Identification-Challenge/README.md

 ├── .gitignore               <- Files that should be ignored by git.
 Add seperate .gitignore files in sub folders if │                               needed
-├── conda_env.yml            <- Conda environment definition for ensuring consistent setup across environments ├── LICENSE
-├── README.md                <- The top-level README for developers using this project.
+├── conda_env.yml            <- Conda environment definition for ensuring consistent setup across environments ├── README.md                <- The top-level README for developers using this project.
 ├── requirements.txt         <- The requirements file for reproducing the analysis environment, e.g.
 │                               generated with `pip freeze > requirements.txt`.
 Might not be needed if using conda.
 ├── setup.py                 <- Metadata about your project for easy distribution.
 │
 ├── data
-│   ├── interim_[desc]       <- Interim files - give these folders whatever name makes sense.
 │   ├── processed            <- The final, canonical data sets for modeling.
 │   ├── raw                  <- The original, immutable data dump.
 │   └── temp                 <- Temporary files.
 │
-├── docs                     <- Any specific documentation (try ideally to keep to README.md) │   └── process_documentation.mf  <- Standard template for documenting process and decisions.
-│
-├── examples                 <- Add folders as needed e.g. examples, eda, use case │
-├── extras                   <- Miscellaneous extras.
-│   └── add_explorer_context_shortcuts.reg    <- Adds additional Windows Explorer context menus for starting jupyter.
-│
 ├── notebooks                <- Notebooks for analysis and testing │   ├── eda                  <- Notebooks for EDA
 │   │   └── example.ipynb    <- Example python notebook
-│   ├── features             <- Notebooks for generating and analysing features (1 per feature)
 │   ├── modelling            <- Notebooks for modelling
 │   └── preprocessing        <- Notebooks for Preprocessing
 │
-├── reporting                <- Solutions for reporting of results │   ├── webapp               <- Flask based template for displaying content including text and graphs │   └── README.md            <- Information on usage and setup of the webapp sample and more │
 ├── src                      <- Code for use in this project.
 │   └── examplepackage       <- Example python package - place shared code in such a package